 Don’t Risk Losing Your License.
 Hire the Best DWI Attorney in Houston.

 If you’re facing Texas driver’s license suspension, it is possible to have your ALR hearing dismissed so long as your lawyer is able to dispute any evidence.
 To do that, you need to hire a trial-tested DWI attorney.

-Mark Thiessen, founding attorney of Thiessen Law Firm, is Board Certified in Criminal Law by the Texas Board of Legal Specialization, Board Certified in DWI Defense Law by the National College for DUI Defense, has been voted a Top 100 Trial Lawyer by The National Trial Lawyers Association, and voted a Texas Super Lawyer by Thompson Reuters.
+Mark Thiessen, founding attorney of Thiessen Law Firm, is Triple Board Certified in Criminal Law by the Texas Board of Legal Specialization, DWI Defense Law by the National College for DWI Defense, and DWI Law by the DWI Defense Lawyers Association, has been voted a Top 100 Trial Lawyer by The National Trial Lawyers Association, and voted a Texas Super Lawyer by Thompson Reuters.